dialog-semiconductor/BLE_SDK6_examples/connectivity/prox_reporter_makefile/Readme.md

 make clean BUILD_CONFIG=da14531 SOURCEROOT=<path_to_sdk>/6.0.16.1144 APP_SOURCE_DIR=<path_to_examples_directory>/BLE_SDK6_examples/connectivity/prox_reporter_makefile/src
 ```

-If no BUILD_CONFIG is specified when calling clean, all build configurations output will be cleaned.
+If no BUILD_CONFIG is specified when calling clean, all build configurations outputs will be cleaned.

 ### Verify